What is RPP Customer Choice?

 If you are still unsure if a switch in price structure is right for you, check out the following resources to help you decide.

 The Ontario Energy Board has more information available at oeb.ca/choice.
-In addition, check out their new bill calculator at oeb.ca/calculator which will give you a comparison of what your bill might look like if you switched from TOU to Tiered pricing.
+In addition, check out their new bill calculator at oeb.ca/calculator which will give you a comparison of what your bill might look like on all RPP rate structures.

 Ready to Make the Change?

 Have you decided that a change in price structure is right for you?
-If so, submit your Customer Choice: RPP Election Form below (not available until October 13, 2020).
+If so, submit your Customer Choice: RPP Election Form below.